Is AngloGold Ashanti Limited (AU) a good stock to buy now?

 Sponsored

-The stock witnessed a 26.88% gain in the last 1 month and extending the period to 3 months gives it a 37.31%, and is 4.15% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.81% over the week and 3.24% over the month.
+The stock witnessed a 7.40% loss in the last 1 month and extending the period to 3 months gives it a 44.10%, and is 4.10% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.85% over the week and 2.80% over the month.

 AngloGold Ashanti Limited (AU) Analyst Forecasts